sethuli20241379-maker/Smart-Campus-API/README.md

 Aligns with RESTful principles:
 RESTful principles treat resources as hierarchical entities.
 The URL structure is naturally mapped to a corresponding object structure in the code, making the API more intuitive for both developers and clients.

+In contrast, having all nested logic in a single large controller class leads to tight coupling, reduced clarity and increased maintenance difficulty.